• Skip to primary navigation

 There is no amount of works we can do to save ourselves or make ourselves righteous.
 Isaiah 64:6 says that our righteousness is as filthy rags.
 The only thing God can accept is our faith in Jesus Christ and His sacrifice on the Cross to atone for our sins.

-Experiencing true freedom in Christ for the first time
+Experiencing True Freedom in Christ for the First Time

 Talk about freedom!
 Nothing lifts the burden off of your heart like the realization that you do not have to do anything to be saved but simply believe.
 Jesus did it all for you.
 It's very simple.